Rapture, Rupture or Resurrection

 Act 28:20 For this reason therefore I have called for you, to see you and speak with you, because for the hope of Israel I am bound with this chain."

-Other leaders of Israel stumbled in their attempt to trip Jesus on this issue of resurrection – as Jesus said: "You are mistaken, not knowing the Scriptures nor the power of God".
-As the first century church grew, resurrection also became an issue, as is seen in the case of the Thessalonians:
+Other leaders of Israel stumbled in their attempt to trap Jesus on this issue of resurrection – as Jesus said: "You are mistaken, not knowing the Scriptures nor the power of God".
+As the first-century church grew, resurrection also became an issue, as is seen in the case of the Thessalonians:

 2Thess 2:1-2 Now, brethren, concerning the coming of our Lord Jesus Christ and our gathering together to Him, we ask you, not to be soon shaken in mind or troubled, either by spirit or by word or by letter, as if from us, as though the day of Christ had come.